speveril/cozy/readme.md

 - Underscore: <http://underscorejs.org>
 - Typescript: <http://typescriptlang.org>

 ## Roadmap/TODOs

 - RPGkit
   * Battle should actually use the Menu stuff rather than rolling its own
   * Branching Scenes
 - Reconcile File stuff
+- Make it work in a browser too

 Feature wish list (some day):